What to know about augmented reality in manufacturing.

 Quality assurance (QA) and quality control (QC) are critical parts of any automated manufacturing process.
 Augmented reality in manufacturing can help engineers run quality control processes faster and easier.

-Tablet displays that produce a 3D image of a product, alongside the specifications, dimensions, and other product information can be used by quality control engineers to more accurately check products rolling off the assembly line and allow them to spot problems or issues earlier in the process.
+Tablet displays that produce a 3D image of a product, alongside the specifications, dimensions and other product information can be used by quality control engineers to more accurately check products rolling off the assembly line and allow them to spot problems or issues earlier in the process.

 The age of AR and 3D printers has made training engineers easier than ever.
 Instead of boring, dry textbooks or PDFs of training and educational materials, AR allows for more dynamic, interactive models of blueprints, finished products, and floor plans.
-With digital and physical 3D prototypes becoming more readily available, continued education and specific trainings allow for more engaged engineering students.
+With digital and physical 3D prototypes becoming more readily available, continued education and specific training allow for more engaged engineering students.

 In an increasingly competitive business climate, AR is a technology that can help businesses become increasingly agile and efficient.
 Augmented reality in the manufacturing industry has the potential to provide businesses with safer, faster, and more accurate production.